-According to the SANBI BGIS - National Vegetation Map 2012 beta 2, the site would be covered with Bokkeveld Sandstone Fynbos, which is a vulnerable vegetation type.
+According to the SANBI BGIS - National Vegetation Map 2012 beta 2, site would historically be covered with Namaqualand Klipkoppe Shrubland with threat status that is Least Threatened.
+Please refer to figure 2 below.

-Figure 3: National Vegetation Map showing the vegetation cover of the area.
+Figure 2: SANBI BGIS National Vegetation Map 2012 beta2 - Showing the vegetation cover of the area.